Decaded/NyaDB/README.md

 ## Configuration Settings <a name="configuration-settings"></a>

-Users can customize the behavior of the application by modifying the following settings.
+You can customize the behavior of the application by modifying the following settings.

 | Setting           | Default Value | Optional Values                           | Description                                                                                                    |
 | ----------------- | ------------- | ----------------------------------------- | -------------------------------------------------------------------------------------------------------------- |